 2. Utilize People’s Strengths

 It is important for a business leader to find out their team member’s individual strengths.

 It is important to discuss these strengths with each member to realize their respective contributions to each project.

-Ensure an atmosphere where each team member can positively complement others for their valuable input and contributions.
+Ensure an atmosphere where each team member can positively compliment others for their valuable input and contributions.
 This is how leaders can make team members feel appreciated and valued.

 3. Train and Coach

 If you think you are like a squadron leader who directs their soldiers without any scope of building understanding and dialogue, you are wrong about a crucial aspect of leadership.
 A leader is someone who is responsible for training and coaching people, not directing and dictating to them.